Best Help Scout Alternatives in 2026

 Pricing: $29/month (Basic, unlimited agents, 500 conversations), $49/month (Pro, unlimited conversations), $69/month (Plus).
 Flat-rate, not per-seat.

-Best for: ecommerce teams with 3-15 agents looking for predictable flat-rate pricing without per-agent or per-ticket fees.
+Ideal for ecommerce teams with 3-15 agents looking for predictable flat-rate pricing without per-agent or per-ticket fees.

 Frequently asked questions